 Hypothermia is a core body temperature < 35° C. Symptoms progress from shivering and lethargy to confusion, coma, and death.
 Mild hypothermia requires a warm environment and insulating blankets (passive rewarming).
-Severe hypothermia requires active rewarming of the body surface (eg, with forced-air warming systems, radiant sources) or core (eg, inhalation, heated infusion and lavage, extracorporeal blood rewarming).
+Severe hypothermia requires active rewarming of the body surface (eg, with forced-air warming systems, radiant sources) and core (eg, inhalation, heated infusion and lavage, extracorporeal blood rewarming).

 Primary hypothermia causes about 600 deaths each year in the US.
 Hypothermia also has a significant and underrecognized effect on mortality risk in cardiovascular and neurologic disorders.

 Hypothermia results when body heat loss exceeds body heat production.
 Hypothermia is most common during cold weather or immersion in cold water, but it may occur in warm climates when people lie immobile on a cool surface (eg, when they are intoxicated) or after very prolonged immersion in swimming-temperature water (eg, 20 to 24° C).
-Wet clothing and wind chill increase risk of hypothermia.
+Wet clothing and wind increase risk of hypothermia.

 Conditions that cause loss of consciousness, immobility, or both (eg, trauma, hypoglycemia, seizure disorders, stroke, drug or alcohol intoxication) are common predisposing factors.
 The elderly and the very young also are at high risk.
 The elderly often have diminished temperature sensation and impaired mobility and communication, resulting in a tendency to remain in an overly cool environment.
 These impairments, combined with diminished subcutaneous fat, contribute to hypothermia in the elderly—sometimes even indoors in cool rooms.
 The very young have similarly diminished mobility and communication and have an increased surface area/mass ratio, which enhances heat loss.
 Intoxicated people who lose consciousness in a cold environment are likely to become hypothermic.

 Hypothermia slows all physiologic functions, including cardiovascular and respiratory systems, nerve conduction, mental acuity, neuromuscular reaction time, and metabolic rate.
 Thermoregulation ceases below about 30° C; the body must then depend on an external heat source for rewarming.
-Renal cell dysfunction and decreased levels of ADH lead to production of a large volume of dilute urine (cold diuresis).
+Renal cell dysfunction and decreased levels of vasopressin (ADH) lead to production of a large volume of dilute urine (cold diuresis).
 Diuresis plus fluid leakage into the interstitial tissues causes hypovolemia.
 Vasoconstriction, which occurs with hypothermia, may mask hypovolemia, which then manifests as sudden shock or cardiac arrest during rewarming (rewarming collapse) when peripheral vasculature dilates.

 Immersion in cold water can trigger the diving reflex, which involves reflex vasoconstriction in visceral muscles; blood is shunted to essential organs (eg, heart, brain).
 The reflex is most pronounced in small children and may help protect them.
 Also, hypothermia due to total immersion in near-freezing water may protect the brain from hypoxia by decreasing metabolic demands.
 The decreased demand probably accounts for the occasional survival after prolonged cardiac arrest due to extreme hypothermia.